MacPlay: A look at Baldur’s Gate II, Fighter Squadron

 Chris Jacobson is the developer coordinating Macintosh conversion efforts on BG2.
 Development of the conversion is proceeding well, said Jacobson.
 He reiterated

-of technical director Mark Dochtermann — the game is slated for release this July, in time for Macworld Expo in New York.
+the recent comments of technical director Mark Dochtermann — the game is slated for release this July, in time for Macworld Expo in New York.

 Jacobson — shown here, seated in front of his Mac — said the game would be ready for beta testing as soon as multiplayer support is added.
 He’s working with Scott Kevill to incorporate support for GameRanger, the popular Mac-only online gaming service.
 Unfortunately, PC to Mac multi-play will not be possible, since the PC version depends on Microsoft’s proprietary networking API, DirectPlay.